Theloderma annae

 Theloderma annae, Anna's bug-eyed frog or Anna's mossy frog, is a species of frog in the family Rhacophoridae.
 It is endemic to Vietnam.
-It has been observed in the Ngoc Son–Ngo Luong Nature Reserve and Cuc Phuong National Park.
+It has been observed in the Ngoc Son–Ngo Luong Nature Reserve and Cúc Phương National Park.

 Description

 The adult male frog measures about 27.1–28.5 mm in snout-vent length and the adult female frog about 30.3–32.6 mm.
 The skin of the dorsum is gray-green in color.
 The throat, belly, flanks, and parts of the legs are brown with white spots.

 Habitat

 This frog lives in limestone karst forests, where it has been seen near caves, near cliffs, and in rocky valleys between 67 and 650 meters above sea level.
 It has been observed far from water sources.
 It seems to survive well in secondary forest.

 Scientists have not yet described the frog's tadpoles, but they infer that the frogs breed through larval development, like other frogs in Theloderma.